doitian/knowledge-base/§ Blog/Posts/Posts - 2020/2006 - Move WSL to Another Drive/♯ Move WSL to Another Drive.md

 <!--more-->

 **Step 1**.
 Install Ubuntu in the store.
 Launch it to initialize the default instance.
+Create the user used in Ubuntu as prompted.

 **Step 2**.
 Export the instance and import into the target directory.